UX Research Mobile Design Healthcare Figma Gemini AI Audit Human Factors

 2. Intuitive Iconography

-Fix: Swapped for a "Book" icon to match the student mental model.
+Generic grid icon confused users.
+Fixed: swapped for a "Book" icon matching the student mental model.

 Account Setup Iteration